kinvolk/coding-game-service/docs/timeline.md

     chat::meme::intro::choice_see_cool::challenge::response

-        This event is not listed in `timeline.json` but occurrs when the user presses the "Go away" button.
+        This event is not listed in `timeline.json` but occurs when the user presses the "Go away" button.

     chat::meme::intro::choice_see_cool::again